CMSgov/beneficiary-fhir-data/ops/services/01-config/README.md

 ### Established Environments

 There are three, known _established environments_ with their respective configuration coming from appropriately named, environment-specific yaml files found in the aforementioned values directory.
-Practically speaking, this module configures the path-to-production established environments of `test`, `prod-sbx`, and `prod`.
+Practically speaking, this module configures the path-to-production established environments of `test`, `prod-sbx`/`sandbox`, and `prod`.
 These environments are not only established but they endure: they are **not** ephemeral nor temporary.

 Each of the established environments has specific yaml files in the values directory specific to their configuration.